david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 4st September ##
+Working on separating out the binding from the type checking.
+Started on a default abstract syntax visitor which is used to cut down on code repetition when we are only interested in certain types in the tree traversal.

 ## 3st September ##
 Finished command line parser.
 I did some refactoring on the tasks module.
-I am now looking at having different streams for output and input.
+~~ I am now looking at having different streams for output and input. ~~

 compiler --input some_file.tig --output another_file.asm / input from some_file, output to another_file
 compiler  / takes input from standard in, writes output to standard out.